-I have zucchini trying to overtake my lawn, after all.
-What better way to beat it into submission than by turning it into a cake!
+Since I have zucchini trying to overtake my lawn, what better way to beat it into submission than by turning it into a cake!
 Not just any zucchini cake, but a cake that gets better and better each day!
-I'm talking 4-5 days and it's still wonderful!
+I'm saying 4-5 days and it's still wonderful!

 Did I tell you that I decided to add 6 ounces of dark chocolate to the recipe?

 Zucchini and Chocolate Olive Oil Cake with Lemon Glaze

 Adapted from Gina DePalma's Recipe

 1 cup walnut pieces, toasted and finely chopped